Old version

 Construct a

-object for a person named Tom Brady who is 35 years old, and assign it to a properly declared variable namedqb
+Participantobject for a person named Tom Brady who is 35 years old, and assign it to a properly declared variable namedqb. -

 The Tom Brady (the one who is participating in his 8th Super Bowl this week) is actually 40 years old!
 Change the age in the